 A little quirky to list, I know.
 But when you grow up in a place far away from Communism and the Soviet Union, you find this part of Bulgarian history fascinating.

 Three places to stop are:

-- The Buzludzha Monument: Opening in 1981, a citizen-funded structure to commemorate the Bulgarian socialist movement.
+- The Buzludzha Monument opened in 1981, a citizen-funded structure commemorating the Bulgarian socialist movement.
 Since the democratizing of Bulgaria, however, it’s now been abandoned for decades.
 So, it’s easy to see why a place loaded with such heavy Bulgarian history was chosen as the site for a national monument afterward.

 - Founders of the Bulgarian State Monument: Often referred to more simply as the Shumen Monument, the Monument to 1,300 Years of Bulgaria is a huge monument located on a plateau above Shumen’s town.
 It was constructed in 1981 to celebrate and commemorate the First Bulgarian Empire’s 1,300th anniversary.